PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 17:52:55
+Last updated: 2024-04-02 17:53:28
-Random Quote: Silence is a source of great strength. - Laozi
+Random Quote: By going beyond your own problems and taking care of others, you gain inner strength, self-confidence, courage, and a greater sense of calm. - Dalai Lama